Carnival World, Book One, Chapters 49-51

 The team continued shuffling in and out of the dirigible.

-Cobblestone crossroads, dark and medium gray stones laid out like a checkerboard, were visible to the west between two rocky escarpments of gnarled spiky fingers of rock.
-Spires, like two fat, wrinkled, arthritic hands, poked upwards, thrusting boldly into the sun-kissed skies.
 Above the craggy foothills was a layer of thick woods, but scattered in huddled hunter green and dark brown copses.
-Above the clustered stands of oaks, maples and evergreens, rose the slate blue mist covered mountains of the Penal Colony territory.
+Overhead, clustered stands of oaks, maples and evergreens, rose over the slate blue mist covered mountains of the Penal Colony territory.

 Snake Temple Butte was empty and bare when Bard’s team stepped off the blimp.
 The gray marble slab, topped with mosaic art and small seashell imprints, raised and pressed, filled the top of the butte in a long rectangle.